derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-07/12/2024 16:18:43 : 3 Database Admins walked into a NoSQL bar.
+08/12/2024 16:18:33 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How to explain the movie Inception to a programmer?
-When you run a VM inside another VM, inside another VM ... everything runs real slow!
+QA Engineer walks into a bar.
+Orders a beer.
+Orders 0 beers.
+Orders 999999999 beers.
+Orders a lizard.
+Orders -1 beers.
+Orders a sfdeljknesv.
 <!-- replace-with-joke ends -->